naiyerasif/site/content/blog/2019/2019-07-08-persisting-documents-with-mongorepository.md

 ### Detect the fields to be cascaded

 The references of cascaded objects should be associated with a document.
-You need to check if such a valid document exists.
+We need to check if such a valid document exists.
 This can be done by checking the `@Id` of the document through a `FieldCallback`.

 ```java
 import org.springframework.data.annotation.Id;